aasatoyin/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/bKwTRIz.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Resolution: The above image showed all the ticket and who closed it and when.
-Note: A a new help desk professional can check the history of any closed ticket out of curiousity to have the intuation of how it was resolved and closed.
+Note: A new help desk professional can check the history of any closed ticket out of curiousity to have the intuation of how it was resolved and closed.
 </p>
 <br />